 This policy provides full access to Amazon DataZone via the AWS Management Console.
+This policy also has permissions to AWS KMS for encrypted SSM parameters.
+The KMS key must be tagged with EnableKeyForAmazonDataZone to allow decrypting the SSM parameters.

 Permissions details